 5 Crazy Work Comp Cases

-Many worker's compensation ("work comp") cases are clear cut, but unfortunately some are not.
+Many worker's compensation ("work comp") cases are clear cut, but unfortunately, some are not.
 Even when a case seems clear, certain aspects can also be tricky to evaluate, such as the amount of compensation required for a given injury.
 Each state and jurisdiction also may have its own rules and procedures; these stories might have had different outcomes in different local courts.

-At the end of the day, if the hazard exists because of the employment, then the company needs to have solid knowledge of Workplace Safety in order to reduce the amount of injuries and subsequent claims filed.
+At the end of the day, if the hazard exists because of the employment, then the company needs to have solid knowledge of Workplace Safety in order to reduce the number of injuries and subsequent claims filed.